-A network for pathways line St Kilda's scenic foreshore, making it ideal for bicycle riding, inline skating, jogging and walking.
+A network for boardwalks and paths line St Kilda's scenic foreshore, making it ideal for bicycle riding, inline skating, jogging and walking.
 At the southern end of St Kilda, the coastal pathway passes beside the St Kilda Marina which was built in 1969 and features waterfront restaurants and a public boardwalk.

 The St Kilda Town Hall is an impressive landmark, built in 1890 at the junction of St Kilda Road and Carlisle Street.
 It has formal gardens at its entrance and is used by the local council.